nuts-foundation/nuts-specification/rfc/rfcdid-did-nuts-method.md

 }
 ```

 The care organization does have an `authentication` key, this is required for the generation of the `id`.
 The SaaS provider will most likely not store the key since that key is not in control of the DID document.
+Since this key isn't after initial creation of the document the SaaS provider SHOULD remove it from the authentication document afterwards to improve security and clarity.
 The DID document of the SaaS provider is the controller of the DID document.

 ### 5.2 Hospital

 ### 5.3 Single person deployment

+## Current issues

+### Key management and mitigating impact of key loss
+Considering the case a care provider has outsourced its key management to a service provider.
+When discussing deployment scenarios, we should consider the different roles at the service provider like:
+* Sales and support department who can create and delete DID documents
+* System administrators who alter serviceEndpoints

+It might not be desirable for these roles have access to the same key material.
+We can suggest configurations with different DID documents with different keys for services and for controller.

+### Management of VCs by a trusted service provider
+Considering the case a care provider has outsourced it key management to a service provider.
+When obtaining a VC from a trusted party, how does the care provider prove that it is the party represented by the DID without being able to provide private key material?

+### Resolvability of the DID document
+The fundamental idea of a DID document is that it should be resolvable by other parties.
+Section [7.2.2 of the did-core spec](https://w3c.github.io/did-core/#read-verify) requires a specification how a DID resolver could resolve and verify a DID document from the registry.
+Since the Nuts registry will be a local registry this is not yet a consideration but when federation with other registries will become relevant, a proper specification should be written.